 50g chestnut flour/powder (You can sub with corn flour or sweet potato flour)

-- Place the dried split peas in a large bowl, rinse it once and drain the yellowish water away.
+- Place the dried split beans in a large bowl, rinse it once and drain the yellowish water away.
 Then soak it with more fresh water for a good 2-3 hours.

 - After soaking, drain the water away.
 Prepare a steaming pot.
 Place the soaked split beans into a bowl and a knotted pandan leaf.
 Place the bowl in the steamer and steam for 25-30 minutes till soft.